5.4 Major Publications in the Magazine Industry

 U.S. News & World Report

 Created through the merger of a newspaper and a magazine, U.S. News & World Report has gained great prestige over the years.
 In 1933—the same year that Newsweek debuted—journalist David Lawrence began publishing a weekly newspaper called the United States News.
 Six years later, he founded a weekly magazine titled World Report.
 In 1948, the two weeklies merged to create the new U.S. News & World Report.
-The magazine’s focus appears similar to those of Time and Newsweek, but U.S. News & World Report concentrates more on political, economic, health, and education stories, perhaps in part because it is based in Washington, DC.
-Although for most of its long history the magazine published weekly, in 2008 it announced its transition to a monthly printing schedule, vowing to concentrate on its website.
+The magazine’s focus appears similar to those of Time and Newsweek.
+Still, U.S. News & World Report concentrates more on political, economic, health, and education stories, perhaps in part because it is based in Washington, DC.
+Although the magazine had published weekly for most of its long history, in 2008 it announced its transition to a monthly printing schedule, vowing to concentrate on its website.

-Audiences most likely know the magazine due to its annual ranking of U.S. colleges.
+Audiences are most likely familiar with the magazine due to its annual ranking of U.S. colleges.
 This ranking began in 1983 and has since evolved to include newsstand books of America’s Best Colleges and America’s Best Graduate Schools.
-Since the ranking system began, students have turned to the publication for information about the strengths and weaknesses of institutions of higher learning.
+Since the ranking system began, students have turned to the publication for information about the strengths and weaknesses of colleges and universities.

 Women’s Magazines

 Female readers have provided a strong foundation for the magazine industry since the early 19th century, initially because women traditionally did not serve in the workforce and were perceived to have more leisure time to read.
-This lucrative market has only grown over time.
+This lucrative market has continued to grow over time.
 In an increasingly online era, many magazines have sought ways to expand their scope to reach a larger audience.
-Yet others, such as Ladies’ Home Journal, Good Housekeeping, and Better Homes and Gardens, have maintained their original scope and have still managed to turn profits.
-These three periodicals represent part of the “Seven Sisters,” a group of magazines traditionally targeted at female audiences.
+Yet others, such as Good Housekeeping and Better Homes and Gardens, have maintained their original scope and continue to turn a profit.
+These two periodicals represent part of the “Seven Sisters,” a group of magazines traditionally targeted at female audiences.

 Good Housekeeping

-In May of 1885, Good Housekeeping began publishing with the intention of providing “information about running a home, a broad range of literary offerings, and opportunities for reader input (Library of Congress).”
+In May of 1885, Good Housekeeping began publishing to provide “information about running a home, a broad range of literary offerings, and opportunities for reader input (Library of Congress).”
 Fifteen years later, the magazine founded the Good Housekeeping Research Institute.
-The research institute includes a product-evaluation laboratory where a staff of scientists, engineers, nutritionists, and researchers evaluate a wide variety of products.
-The magazine then reports their findings to its readers to “improve the lives of consumers and their families through education and product evaluation (Good Housekeeping).”
+The research institute features a product-evaluation laboratory where a team of scientists, engineers, nutritionists, and researchers assess a diverse range of products.
+The magazine then reports its findings to its readers to “improve the lives of consumers and their families through education and product evaluation (Good Housekeeping).”
 The magazine describes itself as:

 Devoted to contemporary women.
 Monthly articles focus on food, fitness, beauty, and childcare using the resources of the Good Housekeeping Institute.
 From human interest stories and social issues to money management and travel, the magazine will encourage positive living for today’s woman (Good Housekeeping Magazine, 2010).